aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/mhtml-converter/_index.md

 ---
 title: MHTML Converter | C#
 linktitle: MHTML Converter
-keywords: MHTML converter, convert mhtml, convert mhtml to png, mhtml to png, c# example.
+keywords: mhtmlconverter, convert mhtml, convert mhtml to png, mhtml to png, c# example, online converter
 description: In this article, you learn how to convert MHTML to other formats using Aspose.HTML API and consider C# example of MHTML to PNG conversion.
 weight: 30
 type: docs
-lastmod: 2022-01-11
+lastmod: 2022-07-28
 ---

 Files with {{%MHTML%}} extension represent a web page archive format that a number of different applications can create.
 The format is known as archive format because it saves the web HTML code and associated resources in a single file.
 These resources include anything linked to the webpage such as images, applets, animations, audio files and so on.
 MHTML files can be opened in a variety of applications such as Internet Explorer and Microsoft Word.
 The actual specifications of the format are as detailed by RFC 2557.